Romance aside, planning a wedding is also a huge logistical task and there will surely be oversights on your part.

 This is part and parcel of the wedding journey, and it’s something that each of us learn to deal with during and post-wedding.

-Thankfully, there’s been many others before you who’ve got married and here are some valuable tips we’ve gleaned from these experienced brides.
+Thankfully, there have been many others before you who’ve gotten married and here are some valuable tips we’ve gleaned from these experienced brides.

 The wedding is not just about the both of you.
 Even if your parents are, in general, easy-going and unfussy about things, a wedding is a special occasion and they might have differing views that you don’t expect.